-This article was written in 2003 for the Turing Festschrift volume to be published by Springer in 2004, edited by Christof Teuscher, and based on the talks given at the Turing Day at the Swiss Federal Institute of Technology, Lausanne (EPFL) on 28 June 2002.
+This article was written for the Turing Festschrift volume, published by Springer in 2004, edited by Christof Teuscher, and based on the talks given at the Turing Day at the Swiss Federal Institute of Technology, Lausanne (EPFL) on 28 June 2002.
 This event marked the 90th anniversary of Turing's birth.
-See also my speaking notes on What would Alan Turing have done after 1954, which was my contribution to this event.
+I also contributed a paper on What would Alan Turing have done after 1954.
 This short account of Turing's life and work was intended to be helpful in introducing the papers of the other contributors.

 The Turing Day conference at the Swiss Federal Institute of Technology, Lausanne, was held to mark the ninetieth anniversary of Alan Turing's birth, which fell on 23 June 2002.
 Turing's life was so short that further events will soon mark the fiftieth anniversary of his death on 7 June 2004.
 But in that span between 1912 and 1954 Alan Turing did pioneering work, encompassing the foundations of computer science, which still continues to stimulate and inspire.
 As this volume illustrates, the breadth and depth of Turing's work, as well as its dramatic intensity, compensates for its chronological brevity.